collective/collective.zamqp/src/collective/zamqp/introduction.rst

 * You have more options on how to build integration between your services.

-* A separate broker server makes it easy to
-  `monitor what's happening with your services
+* A separate broker server gives you more options on `monitoring what's happening with your services
   <http://www.youtube.com/watch?v=CAak2ayFcV0>`_.

 Using this package, your AMQP-setup could look like this: